AnasChhilif/DSGen/README.md

 **please note that any change done to the lessons or exercises will only show up when DSGen is closed and reopened.**

+## Dependencies :
+- anything in the requirements.txt file
+- texlive-latexextra package, so if you're on arch, run:
+    > sudo pacman -S texlive-latexextra

 ## Installation :
 - clone the repo :
 ```bash